tueimage/8qa01/tips_code.md

 There is already starter code available for you in this repository.
 If you have never coded before, the first goal for you should be to run this code.
 Then, you can make changes and see how it affects the final result.
 Google things you are not sure of as you need them - you do not need to "know" all the basics to get started.

-Think of it as a board game with many rules, like Monopoly or Settlers of Catan.
+Think of it as a board game with many rules, like Monopoly or Ticket to Ride.
 If you read the instructions with the rules, and then start playing, you will probably have a more difficult time, than if you just start.

 Please note that having a person with programming experience, does not guarantee that your project will be more successful.
+While programming is a large part of the project, it is far from the only thing you'll be graded on!
 One of the best projects so far was a group of 6 students, who have all not done any programming before, but they worked together and all learned a lot.

 ## Working together